herbkoeg/exceptionhandlingInCdi/README.md

 What is it?
 -----------
-Just a basic demonstration of exception-Handling in CDI environment
+Just a basic demonstration of exception-Handling in CDI environment.

+curl -X GET "http://localhost:8080/exceptionhandling/rest/123456" -H "accept: application/json" demonstrates that an RuntimeException thrown by method of a cdi injected bean (see SomeWorker.java) could not be catched in the invoker of this method (see SomeJob.java).

 System requirements
 -------------------

-I tried it out with Wildfly 10 ;-)
+I tried it out with Wildfly 10 but it should also work with other versions.

 Start the WildFly Server